fenollp/erl-mk/README.md

 | `make rel`            | Builds a release package with relx, using relx.config           |

 ### App directory structure support
-A lot of project use a structure of
+A lot of projects use a structure of

 ```
-root
+project
 	apps
 		app1
 			src